 How can a lab capture the current clinical and genetic expertise into an accurate diagnostics tool?
 As science moves forward, panels must be constantly improved and reviewed to ensure that the latest genetic knowledge is integrated.
-Eveliina Salminen, Clinical Interpretation team leader, and Samuel Myllykangas, Chief Technology Officer at Blueprint Genetics, discuss what to take into account when designing new panels to match clinical needs.
+In this podcast, we discuss what to take into account when designing new panels to match clinical needs.

-Samuel is the Head of R&D and Operations at Blueprint Genetics as well as a co-founder of the company.
+Samuel is the Executive Director of Strategy at Blueprint Genetics as well as a co-founder of the company.
 He is an expert in genome analysis technologies and has extensive experience in bioinformatics and cancer genomics research.
-Samuel received his PhD from the University of Helsinki and completed his post-doctoral research at Stanford University.
-At Stanford, he developed high-throughput sequencing technologies such as the Oligonucleotide-Selective Sequencing (OS-Seq™).
-He is an adjunct professor in genetics at the University of Helsinki, an author of several high-impact publications, and an inventor in patents of DNA sequencing methods.
+Samuel received his PhD from the University of Helsinki and completed his postdoctoral research at Stanford University.
+At Stanford, he developed high-throughput sequencing technologies such as Oligonucleotide-Selective Sequencing (OS-Seq™).
+He is an adjunct professor in genetics at the University of Helsinki, an author of several high-impact publications, and an inventor and patent holder of DNA sequencing methods.